TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/notes/session-6.md

   - Council of Elders meeting
     - Question if the party is causing this - being magic casters
     - Council will reassure the party is here to help
+    - Maiele will use the villager's worry about the party.
 - Revive Lael?

 [cult fanatic]: https://www.dndbeyond.com/monsters/16836-cult-fanatic